OpenConext-Attic/OpenConext-vm/README.md

 Then build a basebox (one time):

     $ vagrant basebox build -f demo.openconext.org

+Make sure you answer **Yes** and not **Y** when asked to download the box file.
+Please let all the commands run untill your prompt is back (e.g. don't go start typing in the pop-ups of the VM)

     $ vagrant basebox export demo.openconext.org
     $ vagrant box remove demo.openconext.org
     $ vagrant box add demo.openconext.org demo.openconext.org.box